Lawrence Adjah-Tetteh

-Lawrence Nii Adjah Tetteh (born September 23, in Accra) is a Ghanaian footballer.
+Lawrence Nii Adjah Tetteh (born 22 September 1979, in Accra) is a Ghanaian footballer.

+Club career

 Lawrence Adjah Tetteh was born and raised in Accra.
 He however began his professional football at the Ghana Premier League Club Dawu Youngsters.
 Adjah-Tetteh was at Dawu for more than 4 years and eventually became captain of the side.
 At the end of 1999 when Dawu had been relegated from the Ghana Premier League he became available.
 Accra Hearts of Oak who at that time were Champions of the Ghana Premier League preparing for another attempt at CAF Champions League glory signed him for an undisclosed fee.